AETHER-ENGINEERS/AETHER-ENGINEERS/Outlining-New-Licensing-Strategies.md

 ---

-Phase 3: Another modification to the licensing prompts:
+### Stage/Iteration 3: Another modification to the licensing prompts:

 Understood.
 Aligning with **AETHER-ENGINEERS/OMARG values** (openness, sustainability, anti-profit, ethical accountability) requires a strategic overhaul of licensing, governance, and partnership frameworks.
 Below is a phased plan to ensure all efforts adhere to these principles while maximizing public and corporate adoption: